 Dr. Steve Carr is a physicist at Johns Hopkins University Applied Physics Lab, where he has been employed since 2001.
 For the twenty years prior to that, Steve was a career Air Force officer.
 Steve married Cindy in 2009, and they live in Fulton with their two children, and their wildly popular dog, Bella.
 Cindy has been working at the Applied Physics Lab for 20 years as a program office administrator.
 She enjoys reading, hiking and spending time with her two wonderful children, and her husband.
 Steve is originally from New Hampshire, and Cindy is a native Marylander.

-Dave and Mary Carter are easing into retirement with part time work at their previous jobs.
-Dave is “Temporary On-call” at The Johns Hopkins University Applied Physics Laboratory (APL) where he has worked since 1970, while Mary, his wife of 20+ years, is a “Part Time” Case Manager at Howard County General Hospital.
-A native of Buffalo, Dave has a Masters from Purdue and spent several years in Germany while working for APL.
-A native of Cleveland, Mary is an RN with Bachelor degrees from Bluffton College and Ohio State and worked in home care nursing before transitioning to case management.
-At home, Dave and Mary are kept busy with two dachshunds and a life that includes theater, concerts and movies for entertainment, running (for exercise rather than glory), and skiing (at a timeshare in Vail).
-Travel (both air and road) is also an increasing part of their lives as they move closer to full retirement.
+A native of Cleveland, Mary is a retired RN with Bachelor degrees from Bluffton College and Ohio State and worked in home care nursing before transitioning to case management.
+At home, Mary is kept busy with two dachshunds and a life that includes theater, concerts and movies for entertainment, running (for exercise rather than glory), and skiing (at a timeshare in Vail).
+Travel (both air and road) is also an increasing part of her life as she enters retirement.

 Robert Kelly Frazer